Scandal-UK/QuickCompare/ReadMe.md

 _Consider this a pre-release version until the first release appears on the GitHub project page!_

 #### To-Do:
-- Add option flags as checkboxes to UI
 - Display status updates in UI
 - Compare System-Versioned table properties
 - Compare Database properties (e.g. compatibility version)